-Replacement orders should be placed within 30 days of control of the incident, and before the end of the calendar year ordering cut-off in mid-December.
+Replacement orders should be placed within 30 days of control of the incident, and before the end of the calendar year ordering cut-off by November 30.

 NISCs may only fill requests for NFES items.
 For this reason, requests for non-NFES items should be recorded on a separate Incident Replacement Requisition for processing by a home unit, and not placed with a NISC.
-Refer to the Interagency Incident Business Management Handbook, Chapter 30, for procedures dealing with replacement of non-NFES supplies and equipment.
+Refer to the NWCG Standards for Interagency Incident Business Management (SIIBM), Chapter 30, for procedures dealing with replacement of non-NFES supplies and equipment.

-o Incident To Incident Transfer Of Equipment And Supplies
+o Incident to Incident Transfer Of Equipment And Supplies